bbeckley-hub/staphscope-typing-tool/README.md

 - "What is the clinical significance of ST5 vs ST8?"
 - "Which samples are MRSA and what ST are they?"

+**For Agr Typing (NEW):**
+- "What is the agr type distribution in this dataset?"
+- "Which STs are associated with agr type II?"
+- "Are MRSA isolates more likely to have a specific agr type?"

 **For AMR Genes (using grouping):**
 - "Which STs carry mecA?
 Use the grouping button 'MLST' in the AMR tab and tell me what you see."
 - "List all samples with vancomycin resistance genes and their SCCmec types."